apache/calcite/site/_docs/model.md

 }
 {% endhighlight %}

+`dimensions` (list of strings or string lists, required, but may be empty) defines the dimensionality of this tile.
-`dimensions` is a list of dimensions (columns from the star), like a `GROUP BY` clause.
-Each element is either a string (the unique label of the column within the star) or a string list (a column name qualified by a table name).
+Each dimension is a column from the lattice, like a `GROUP BY` clause.
+Each element can be either a string
+(the unique label of the column within the lattice) or a string list (a pair consisting of a table alias and a column name).

 `measures` (optional list of <a href="#measure">Measure</a> elements) is a list of aggregate functions applied to arguments.
 If not specified, uses the